Pune Metro: Background

-Pune has witnessed enormous industrial growth since 1990s.
-Rapid urbanisation in the recent past has put the city's travel infrastructure to stress.
+Pune has witnessed enormous industrial growth since the 1990s.
+Rapid urbanisation in the recent past has put the city's travel infrastructure in stress.
 With an increase in small scale, medium scale as well as heavy industries, the traffic in the city is rising at alarming rates.
 The roads in the city, cater to various kinds of vehicles simultaneously.
 Such roads, at an optimum can carry 8,000 peak hour peak direction traffic (PHPDT).
 Being a densely populated area, Pune's traffic needs cannot be met by road-based system and additional flyovers.
 Pune Mahanagar Parivahan Mahamandal Ltd. (PMPML), the public transport provider that operates buses and BRT services in Pune has failed to meet the transport needs.
 This has mainly contributed to an unhealthy growth of vehicles on roads.
 According to reports published in April 2018, the number of vehicles registered in the city stands at 3.62 million surpassing the population of the city.
 Such a high density of traffic has put the urban transport system in Pune under severe stress leading to longer travel time, increased air pollution and rise in number of road accidents.
 In light of this, a strong public transport system has been discussed in Pune since the early 2000s.
 Initially, Skybus Metro, a prototype suspended railway system developed by the Konkan Railways, was being considered on a 7.5 km route between Swargate and Pune Railway Station.
 However, following a tragic mishap in September 2004, the project took a back seat.

 On 15 August 2008, the preparation of Detailed Project Report (DPR) work was undertaken by the Delhi Metro Rail Corporation (DMRC) and submitted their report.
 In 2010, the Pune Municipal Corporation (PMC) delayed submitting the proposal to the Union government to make provisions in the annual budget for the project.
 The initial project consisting of two lines with a combined length of 31.25 km was approved by the State in June 2012.
 However, it received the final approval from the Central Government only on 7 December 2016, almost 4.5 years later.
 PM Narendra Modi laid the foundation stone on 24 December 2016.
 MahaMetro is implementing the two lines, viz. the partly elevated and partly underground Purple line from Pimpri & Chinchwad to Swargate and the completely elevated Aqua line from Vanaz to Ramwadi.
 MahaMetro expects to complete the project in 2021.
 Days after the foundation stone for the MahaMetro lines was laid, PMRDA approved Line 3 (Hinjawadi Phase-I, II, III - Shivajinagar) on 29 December 2016.
 The project will be implemented by PMRDA on a PPP basis.
 It was approved by the State on 2 January 2018 and by the Centre on 7 March 2018.